dcrules2/pl-sample-storacha/README.md

 }
 ```

 To test this, make sure you have `upload();` at the end and run `node upload`.
 Ensure you're in the `app` directory otherwise adjust the path accordingly.
+If you run into an error related to .env, please check the path in the `dotenv.config()` function.

 If you'd like to access the full documentation on utilizing web3.storage with JavaScript, check out our docs [here](https://web3.storage/docs/w3up-client/).